kmogatas/cse15l-lab-reports/lab-report-5.md

 >## Test two: 483.md

 ![Image](483.png)
+The left side is my implementation, while the right side is the staff's implementation.

 Link to `483.md` test:

 [https://github.com/nidhidhamnani/markdown-parser/blob/main/test-files/483.md?plain=1](https://github.com/nidhidhamnani/markdown-parser/blob/main/test-files/483.md?plain=1)

-This is the expected outcome for the `483.md`
+The image below is the expected outcome for the `483.md`
 ![Image](483common.png)

-So, this shows that the final output should be `[]` since a link does not pop up within the preview.
+So, this shows that the expected outcome should be `[]` since a link does not pop up within the preview.

 When running `MarkdownParse` on my implementation for `201.md` this was my outcome:
 ![Image](myGroup483.png)